ncase/anxiety/scenes/act1_diff_hp.md

 `hong({body:"phone1", eyes:"anger", mouth:"anger"});`

-h: I'm going to say YES to that party,
+h: I'm going to say YES to that party

 {{if _.act1g=="go"}}
 h: NOT because you want me to, but because *I* want to.